 C. Bradford Marsh focuses on the defense of catastrophic injury, property damage and commercial cases.
 His practice is diverse and includes products, premises, professional malpractice and general liability cases.
 Brad represents automobile, electrical and heavy equipment product manufacturers, along with individual and corporate clients in Georgia and across the United States.

 Brad is equipped to handle every conceivable matter that his clients have based on over three decades of litigation experience.
 He has handled more than 50 jury trials, as well as numerous appeals.
 Although he has extensive trial experience, his strong negotiating skills have led to favorable resolutions in high exposure matters, saving his clients significant amounts of time and resources.

 Brad is a regular speaker in the many industry organizations he is a part of.
 He has also provided testimony at the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States regarding changes to the Federal Rules of Civil Procedure.

 Brad is a strong believer in his obligation to mentor young lawyers and serve on committees that better the legal profession.
-Since 2001, he has served on the Review Panel for the State Bar of Georgia’s Disciplinary Board where he served as chair in 2004.
-He has also served on Formal Advisory Opinion Board of the State Bar of Georgia for many years and was elected chair in 2014.
+For many years he served on the Review Panel for the State Bar of Georgia’s Disciplinary Board and served as chair in 2004.
+He has also served on the Formal Advisory Opinion Board of the State Bar of Georgia and was elected chair in 2014.
 Brad was recently appointed by the State Bar President to serve on the Institute of Continuing Judicial Education, the Board of Trustees and the State Bar of Georgia Committee on Professionalism.

 - Georgia Super Lawyer, 2005-Present